smitroma/test.best/wp-content/plugins/kraken-image-optimizer/readme.txt

 * Allows optimization of existing images in Wordpress Media Library.

 == Notes and Incompatible plugins ==
-If you use the WP Super Cache plugin, you must **disable the plugin** prior to performing any image optimization, as it is known to cause strange and buggy behaviour with the Kraken Image Optimizer plugin.
+If you use the WP Super Cache plugin, you must **disable the plugin** prior to performing any image optimization, as it is known to cause strange and buggy behaviour with the Kraken.io Image Optimizer plugin.

 == Any Questions? ==
 We love to hear from you!
 Just shoot an email to support (at) kraken dot io and let's talk.